 Paul is the youngster of the team.
 He has been interested in Technology since he can remember.
 His mobile career became “serious” with a programmable calculator: The Texas Instruments TI-83.
 In that time as a young developer he developed all kind of applications for his calculator.

 His first mobile phone was a Mitshubishi Galaxy and after that the first Orange SPV running Microsoft Smartphone 2002.
 Only a few days after buying this device he joined the Dutch Pocketpc-club and Smartphone-club which later became Pocketinfo.nl.

 Since then he has been writing articles and reviews about both software and hardware mainly for Pocketinfo and he has been helping Pocketinfo members with their problems.
 He was asked to join the Pocketinfo Moderator team, which is a task he still executes with great fun.

 Paul is employed as an .NET Application Developer with a focus on Sharepoint.

 Matthijs is the teenager of the team.
 Matthijs has been using mobile devices since his Dad had many of these around to play with.
 Since 2008 he has a Windows Phone.
-The phones he has used are the HTC S710, Motorola Q9h, Samsung Omnia, Samsung Propel Pro, Pantech Matrix Pro, LG Expo He also has an iTouch, PSP, HP Tablet PC, XBOX 360 and an iPad.
+The current phone he uses is the Nokia Lumia 920 and has his eye on the Nokia Lumia 1020.
+Other phones he has used are the Nokia Lumia 900, HTC S710, Motorola Q9h, Samsung Omnia, Samsung Propel Pro, Pantech Matrix Pro, LG Expo He also has an iTouch, PSP, HP Tablet PC, XBOX 360 and an iPad.

-Matthijs is attending Hopkins School in New Haven CT.
+Matthijs attends Hopkins School in New Haven CT.